What is Editing, Mixing and Mastering in a Recording Studio?

 Famous Female Audio Engineers

-Sometimes the music industry and audio engineering can seem to be a very male-dominated industry.
-However, there have been some really talented and successful women who have been changing the game and helped make some great music in the process.
+The majority of engineers in the music industry tend to be men.
+However, there have been some really talented and successful women who have been changing the game.
+They have also helped make some great music in the process.

-Alicia Keys’ longtime engineer, she set up her own Jungle City studios in New York and has worked with heavyweights like Drake, Jay Z and Mariah Carey.
+Ann Mincieli is Alicia Keys’ longtime engineer.
+She set up her own Jungle City studios in New York and has worked with heavyweights like Drake, Jay Z and Mariah Carey.

 Tips from experts